Binary Tree Data Structure

 🔗

-A binary tree is a tree data structure which stores items in a hierarchical format.
-Each item is stored in a node which can contain upto two child nodes.
+A binary tree is a type of tree data structure which stores collection of items in a hierarchical format.
+Unlike all the other data structures we have seen so far like arrays, linked lists, stacks etc which are linear, binary trees are two dimensional.
+Each item is stored in a node which can point out to a maximum of two other child nodes.
 Each child node can in turn store another item and can have upto two more child nodes.

 Anatomy of a Binary Tree

 A binary tree is composed of multiple nodes.
-Each node can store data of any item and can also store links/pointers to a maximum of two child nodes.
-The node from which we start looking for data is termed as the root node of a binary tree.
+Each node can store data of any item and can also store links/references to a maximum of two child nodes.
+The node from which we start accessing all nodes is termed as the root node of a binary tree.
 Below is how a binary tree looks like:

 The node B has link to a right child node D and another link to left child node E. But if we look at the node C, it has link to only left child node F. Node C doesn’t link or point to any right child node.
 Any node in a binary tree which does not contain left and right children is known as a leaf node.
 In the example above, nodes D, E, F do not have links to left or right childs and so they are called as leaf nodes.

-Also, Nodes B and C, which are not root nodes or leaf nodes are called as internal nodes.
+Also, Nodes B and C, which are not root nodes or leaf nodes are called as internal nodes or branch nodes.

 Depth of any node in a Binary Tree